jgunnison/genjsx/README.md

 ##GenJSX - React Component Generator

-This is a simple Node CLI tool that lets you generator react components simply through the command-line without needing to setup folders.
+This is a simple Node CLI tool that lets you generate react components simply through the command-line without needing to set up folders.

 ###Getting Started
 `npm i -g genjsx`

-Now navigation to your components folder and run the following command.
+Now navigate to your components folder and run the following command.

 `genjsx`